amandaghassaei/canvas-capture/README.md

 I'm not aware of any browser limitations for the image export options (obviously, the browser must [support canvas](https://caniuse.com/?search=canvas) as a bare minimum).

-Another thing to be aware of: this library currently pulls a copy of ffmpeg.wasm from [unpkg.com/@ffmpeg/core@0.10.0/dist/ffmpeg-core.js](https://unpkg.com/@ffmpeg/core@0.10.0/dist/ffmpeg-core.js), so it requires an internet connection to export mp4.
-I'm still looking at how to best package `@ffmpeg/core` up with the rest of this library (so that it will work with e.g. webpack).
+Another thing to be aware of: this library defaults to pulling a copy of ffmpeg.wasm from [unpkg.com/@ffmpeg/core@0.10.0/dist](https://unpkg.com/@ffmpeg/core@0.10.0/dist), so it requires an internet connection to export mp4.
+If you want to host your own copy of ffmpeg-core, you'll need to provide a path to `ffmpeg-core.js` with the `ffmpegCorePath` option in the `CanvasCapture.init()` method.
+Be sure to also include `ffmpeg-core.wasm` and `ffmpeg-core.worker.js` in the same folder.

 ## Additional Notes